Euro zone bond yields stuck near seven-week highs, inflation expectations rise - Up News Info

 Article content

-LONDON — Euro zone sovereign bond yields were stuck at seven-week highs on Monday amid rising expectations of inflation as markets remained on edge over a possible slowdown in the pace of European Central Bank bond buying in the months ahead.
+LONDON — Euro zone sovereign bond yields were stuck around seven-week highs on Monday amid rising expectations of inflation as markets remained on edge over a possible slowdown in the pace of European Central Bank bond-buying in the months ahead.

 A raft of hawkish comments and strong inflation data last week have put markets on alert that the ECB, which meets on Thursday, could be looking to dial back its massive emergency stimulus.